biologyguy/RD-MCL/karl_notes.md

 # Generating mock sequences for testing on OrthoMCL

 ## Tools
-We are using the evolver tool in [PAML 4.8](http://abacus.gene.ucl.ac.uk/software/paml.html) to generate amino acid sequences off of a mock tree.
+We first tried using the evolver tool in [PAML 4.8](http://abacus.gene.ucl.ac.uk/software/paml.html) to generate amino acid sequences off of a base tree.

 We called evolver with the following: